 - Opportunities to participate in study away tours, including an 11-day Civil War battlefield tour offered biennially

 - Summer internship opportunities at museums and public history sites in Ohio and around the country

 - Research, writing, and communication skills that are invaluable in a range of history-specific and non-history related careers

-Muskingum history majors have gone on to graduate programs — including law school — at institutions including: University of Kentucky, Indiana University, University of Akron, Kent State University, Miami University, Ohio University, University of Delaware Winterthur Program, Ball State University, Princeton Theological Seminary, and University of Cincinnati.
+Muskingum history majors have gone on to graduate programs in History, Public History, Library Science, and law at institutions including: University of Kentucky, Indiana University, University of Akron, Kent State University, Miami University, Ohio University, University of Delaware Winterthur Program, Ball State University, Princeton Theological Seminary, and University of Cincinnati.